Quin-Riley-A/currency-exchanger/README.md

   - On the dashboard page copy the bold faced API Key.
 It should look like a random series of letters and numbers
   - Return to the currency-exchanger working environment.
   - Create a file called '.env' in the root directory as a sibling to this 'README.md' (the quotes are not necessary).
-  - Edit the text of that file to read as follows:
+  - Edit the text of that file in a program such as VSCode to read as follows:
   ```code
   API_KEY=[your key from the exchange rate API dashboard]
   ```